Yaozeran/unilib/docs/numthm.md

 (page 41, [Elementary number theory](textbooks/numthms.pdf))

+From this, we see the addition, product, and power are well-defined.

 Complete set of residues $\mod{n}$, least non-negative residues, least abs residues, etc.

 **Thm 4.** let $n$ have prime-power factorization